 @Jim Froehlich thanks for that link!
 I will definitely check it out!

-@Bernadeau Charles - how will everyone be vesting?
+@Bernadeau C. - how will everyone be vesting?
 Will everyone also have an interest in the day to day operations?
 What about check book control?

 Finally - the most important question: how experienced is everyone?
 There is case law that determines that if certain partners do not have requisite experience (in other words, they really aren't participating as they don't have the experience to even know how to participate.)
 Then, it could be construed as a security/syndication.
 Otherwise, carry-on.